datawire/ambassador-docs/docs/run/latest/getting-started.md

 ## 1. Installation

-We'll start by installing $productName$ into your cluster.
+We'll start by installing Edge Stack into your cluster.

 **We recommend using Helm** but there are other options below to choose from.

 <GettingStartedEdgeStack21Tabs version="$version$" />

-<Alert severity="success"><b>Success!</b> At this point, you have installed $productName$.
+<Alert severity="success"><b>Success!</b> At this point, you have installed Edge Stack.
 Now let's get some traffic flowing to your services.</Alert>

 ## 2. Routing traffic from the edge

-$productName$ uses Kubernetes Custom Resource Definitions (CRDs) to declaratively define its desired state.
+Edge Stack uses Kubernetes Custom Resource Definitions (CRDs) to declaratively define its desired state.
 The workflow you are going to build uses a simple demo app, a **`Listener` CRD**, and a **`Mapping` CRD**.
-The `Listener` CRD tells $productName$ what port to listen on, and the `Mapping` CRD tells $productName$ how to route incoming requests by host and URL path from the edge of your cluster to Kubernetes services.
+The `Listener` CRD tells Edge Stack what port to listen on, and the `Mapping` CRD tells Edge Stack how to route incoming requests by host and URL path from the edge of your cluster to Kubernetes services.

 1. Start by creating a `Listener` resource for HTTP on port 8080: